Active-Has/Boxing-App-Project/README.md

 ![Functional Requirements](https://user-images.githubusercontent.com/101266487/162586823-75b3b98c-d6a1-45f8-8836-11cc63df8fcd.JPG)

-A user story is used to see the end goal which is expressed in the uers perspective.
-Furthermore, a user story works well with the functional requirments stated above as it would give a developer what must be required for this project to be a success.
-A few user stories are lsisted below:
+A user story is used to see the end goal which is expressed in the users perspective.
+Furthermore, a user story works well with the functional requirements stated above as it would give a developer what must be required for this project to be a success.
+A few user stories are listed below:
 -	As a user I want to view the list of boxers so that I can see which boxers have a license to fight
 -	As a user I want to view one boxer so that I edit the boxer’s details
 -	As a user I want to edit the boxer so that I can confirm the boxer has a licence